Welcome to today's edition of the Rush 24-7 podcast.

 While that's happened.

-We drew a line in the sand, our commander in chief drew a line in the sand, and the other side just poured water on it and said, I don't know what you're talking about.
+Our commander-in-chief drew a line in the sand, and the other side just poured water on it and said, I don't know what you're talking about.

 And there was no consequence to that.

-In fact, John Kerry, our favorite uh Secretary of State in recent years, I guess, in comparison to Hillary Clinton, whom we're going to be discussing shortly.
+In fact, John Kerry, our favorite Secretary of State in recent years, I guess, in comparison to Hillary Clinton, whom we're going to be discussing shortly.

 Oh, John Kerry, favorite for at least amusement purposes.

-Uh he said that it would be a very there would be a very minimal strike, very a pinprick strike, it would sort of hurt, but not that much.
+He said that it would be a very, there would be a very minimal strike, a pinprick strike.

-It was like we were in a pediatrician's office and the doctor was saying how much the shot was Going to hurt.
+It was like we were in a pediatrician's office and the doctor was saying how much the shot was going to hurt.

 That's our Secretary of State talking about what happens when you violate a U.S. red line.